Flatpages In Django Part 1: Basic Implementation

 Step 4: Build A Page (with Admin)

 As mentioned above, flatpages can be used out of the box with the Django admin interface.
-You don't have to use it if you want to build your own admin interface, which is my approach.
-But this is the simplest and fastest way to get up and running out of the gate.
+You don't have to use it if you want to build your own admin interface, which is the approach I tend to follow.
+But this is the simplest and fastest way to get up and running.
 The admin framework is installed by default.
 But if you had disabled it from the beginning, make sure to add it back to INSTALLED_APPS and migrate.

 The final step involves building a template.
 But first, let's look at what can go wrong using the Admin site.